harry-whorlow/devtools/docs/vite-plugin.md

 - `editor` - The open in editor configuration which has two fields, `name` and `open`, `name` is the name of your editor, and `open` is a function that opens the editor with the given file and line number.
 You can implement your version for your editor as follows:

+> [!IMPORTANT] `editor` is only needed for editors that are NOT VS Code, by default this works OOTB with VS Code.

 ```ts
 const open = (file: string, line: number) => {
   // implement your editor opening logic here